Mutagen Extension for Docker Desktop

 To assist users in replacing bind mounts with synchronized filesystem caches, Mutagen offers a Docker Desktop extension that automates this process.
 This extension hides the underlying synchronization details from users and provides transparent replacement of bind mounts, enabling significant performance improvements when using Docker Desktop with large codebases.

-The extension can be installed using the following command:
+The extension can be installed from the Docker Desktop Extensions Marketplace.

 The extension is self-contained and does not require Mutagen to be installed.